-Because of their homelike environment, residential care homes — also known as board and care homes or group homes — are an attractive option for families considering senior living.
-Located in residential neighborhoods, these living options are private houses that have been modified for senior care needs.
-The care services are similar to those provided in larger assisted living communities, but care homes typically have 10 or fewer residents.
-Not all care homes are licensed, which means that unlicensed home are not held to the same legal standards as licensed care facilities.
+The national median monthly cost of a residential care home — also known as board and care homes or group homes — is $5,000 for a private room and $4,000 for a semi-private room.
+Location, the level of care provided, and room type affect the cost.
+Located in residential neighborhoods, care homes are usually private houses modified for senior care needs and typically accommodate 10 or fewer residents.
+Care services are similar to those provided in larger assisted living communities.
+Most, but not all, states require care homes to be licensed.
 Explore the costs of residential care homes in your state.

 Let our care assessment guide you